ARTIST INTERVIEW

 Do you think emphasising foods’ countries of origin through other cultural signifiers such as accents or particular clothing may risk fixing narrow meanings to portrayals of underrepresented groups?

-Overall, I felt like Gendi’s direction with the show, and his own cultural background and the ability to draw from that are represented in the show.
-Moreover, he's just a really good voice actor, which was really helpful for the crew and for the process.
-Our conversations with him have never been particularly challenging or overly prescriptive.
+Overall, I think George Gendi’s direction for the show – along with his own cultural background and ability to draw from it – is clearly reflected throughout the series.
+He is also simply a very strong voice actor, which was enormously helpful for both the crew and the production process.
+Our conversations with him were never especially difficult or overly prescriptive.

 George Gendi (2025), Living the Dream